HOW TO CONVERT FROM GENERATOR TO ALTERNATOR

-Remove the remaining wires from terminals “AL,” “A,” and “D,” connect them all together.
+Remove the remaining wires from terminals “A1,” “A,” and “D,” connect them all together.
 Insulate the connection.

-What you’ve accomplished is this: The thin wires from “D” and “F” now feed the ignition warning light, the black one from “E” is a ground, and the remaining ones from “AL”, “A,” and “D,” all connect together, take the output from the alternator, and feed it to the headlight switch and to the battery.
+What you’ve accomplished is this: The thin wires from “D” and “F” now feed the ignition warning light, the black one from “E” is a ground, and the remaining ones from “A1", “A,” and “D,” all connect together, take the output from the alternator, and feed it to the headlight switch and to the battery.
 As you may have noticed the alternator probably has two large spade terminals, as mentioned “+” and “S.” These are both the same and can improve your system by putting in an additional cable between the spade terminal on the alternator and the starter solenoid.
 On the solenoid this extra cable should be connected to the same terminal as the main battery cable ( not the starter motor feed.)
-Use only thick heavy wire (e.g. size 65).
+Use only thick heavy wire, min 12AWG (see diagrams below with wire marked "New" that goes to the + end of the solenoid).
 This will make the system more efficient by reducing the voltage drop, especially when the alternator is putting out a lot of AMPS.
 If required, a radio interference suppressor, 1UF capacitor, can be connected between the “S” or “+” terminals to ground.